mubanjs/muban-storybook/packages/muban-storybook/README.md

     // provide context components that adds something to the context that your story components need
     component: defineComponent({
       name: 'context',
+      // make sure to define this
+      components: component ? [component] : [],
       setup() {
         provide('someContext', new ContextValue());
       }